 How many words do I model - single words or full sentences?

 You don't need to model every single word you speak.
+You model only the CORE words of the sentence.
 You can model at a level that is one or two words above the level of your child.
 E.g. if the child communicates in single words, you may model 2-3 words while speaking to the child.